IvoSt98/calculator-for-salary/README.md

 + Introduce a section where users can input data categorized by day, month, or year, allowing for more detailed and organized tracking of information over time.
 ## Flowchart

-[Lucidchart](https://www.lucidchart.com/pages/?) was used during the planning phase to create flowchart, aiding in the visualization of the project's structure and flow.
+[Lucidchart](https://www.lucidchart.com/pages/?) was used during the planning phase to create a flowchart, aiding in the visualization of the project's structure and flow.
 ![Flow Chart](readme-images/flow-chart.png)

 ## Technology Used